 If you want more bass you can always use an EQ but that’s something I’m never in favour of.
 As I mentioned earlier the MX4 is transparent and you can tune the bass body or the body in general by using a different, bass heavier amplifier.
 Pick your favorite bass heavier amp, turn on De Staat’s Pikachu track and be impressed.

-The MX4 is nicely balanced and the mid section perfectly connects to and flows from the bass with the same attitude.
+The MX4’s mid section perfectly connects to and flows from the bass with the same attitude.

-The mids logically also have a neutral, transparent presentation with great dynamics but as stated earlier they have a slightly smooth and rich presentation which I absolutely love.
+The mids logically also have a neutral, transparent presentation with good dynamics but as stated earlier they have a slightly smooth and rich presentation.
 The mids are precise, detailed and dynamic and with that tad of smoothness they are always musical.
 The downside of the mids section is that it isn’t spacious and that has an impact on its naturalness.
 Listen to the HE6SE or HD800 and you’ll know what I mean.

 Of course you get great clarity and a really clean sound in the mids.
-The voices are realistic and maybe a little more forward though that never annoys one bit (it’s more obvious in balanced mode).
-Throw on a FLAC version of Queen’s Bohemian Rhapsody and you’ll know exactly what I mean.
+The upper mids and voices are a little more forward (it’s even more obvious in balanced mode) and depending on the recording can sound unnatural.

-Mid layering to me never was the strongest point of the Audeze’s but the upper mids layering actually is quite good.
+(Mid)Layering and spaciousness to me never was the strongest point of the Audeze headphones but the upper mid layering in the MX4 actually is nice.